When it comes to editing a PDF file on Mac, you have two choices — upload the PDF to an online conversion service, or use a Mac PDF editor app.

 Online PDF Editor vs. Desktop PDF Editing App

 There is no absolute answer as to which editor is better, but here’s our take:

 If you are in a hurry, and you only have several non-confidential PDFs to edit, go for online PDF editing services like PDFescape.
 Simply open a web browser, upload your PDF file and start editing.

-Best PDF Editor for Mac: What to Look for?
+Best PDF Editor for Mac in 2020: What to Consider?

 The following factors are merely what we think you should consider in order to narrow down the list to come up with your favorite tools.
 They are, however, by no means the industry standards.